Ha4sh-447/Scout-ai/README.md

 - 📧 **Notifies** you via email with job digests
 - ⏰ **Schedules** recurring pipeline runs automatically

+>**Platform support note:** the project currently works with LinkedIn, Indeed, Glassdoor, and custom job URLs.
+A few other platforms are still on the roadmap, so support for them may be added in a future update.
 ---

 ## 🚀 Quick Start